shaussler/TheoreticalUniverse/documentation/faraday_tensor.rst

 .. note::

-   This article was proofread using ChatGPT GPT-3.5 architecture.
+   This article was proofread using AI.
 The content is original.

 In this article, I present a straightforward and elegant derivation of the Faraday tensor.
 This derivation draws strong inspiration from Minkowski's 1908